Hildegard Lächert

+Early life

+Lächert became a mother aged 18 and again aged 23, both children conceived in non-marital relationships.

+Camp service

 In October 1942, at the age of 22, Lächert, a German nurse, was called to serve at Majdanek as an Aufseherin.
 During her time in Majdanek, Lächert was recalled as having been extremely brutal.
 Lächert was disciplined by her SS superiors at least three times, albeit all for administrative offensives.
 She spent five days in jail for violating a curfew, and another eight days in jail for losing her pistol.

 In 1944, after the birth of her third child, Lächert served at Auschwitz concentration camp.
 She fled the camp in December 1944 ahead of the advancing Red Army.
-There are reports that her last overseeing jobs were at Bolzano, a detention camp in northern Italy, and at the Mauthausen-Gusen concentration camp in Austria.
+There are reports that her last overseeing jobs were at Bozen, a detention camp in northern Italy, and at the Mauthausen-Gusen concentration camp in Austria.

 In July 1945, Lächert, whose crimes had not been discovered yet, returned to Berlin and worked in an American hospital until October, after which she returned to Austria to continue nursing.
 On 30 March 1946, Austrian police officers arrested Lächert since she had previously worked with the SS.
 She was transferred to British custody, and then extradited to Poland in December.